Manchin urges ‘strategic pause’ on $3.5 trillion Democratic spending bill

 Last week, the House voted along party lines to begin drafting the $3.5 trillion package, which forms the centerpiece of Mr. Biden’s domestic agenda.

-The move came after Mr. Manchin voted with all the other 49 Democrats to begin working on the package within the Senate.
+The move came after Mr. Manchin voted with the other 49 Democrats to begin working on the package within the Senate.

 Democrats are pitching the $3.5 trillion bill as “human infrastructure” to sell for voters.
 They suggest the bill complements the $1.2 trillion bipartisan infrastructure bill, which focuses on roads, bridges and airport projects.

-In reality, the bigger bill amounts to a wish list of liberal priorities such as proposals for climate change, amnesty for illegal immigrants, tuition-free community college and expanded health care.
+In reality, the bigger bill amounts to a wish list of liberal priorities such as proposals for climate change, amnesty for undocumented immigrants, tuition-free community college and expanded health care.

 It would be funded, in part, by higher taxes on the wealthy and corporations.

 Mr. Manchin’s call for a delay, however, could wind up derailing the entire package.
-Democrats plan to pass it via budget reconciliation, which allows some spending measures to avoid the Senate’s 60-vote filibuster threshold and pass with a simple majority of 51 votes — or 50 votes plus the tie-breaking vote of Vice President Kamala D. Harris.
+Democrats plan to pass it via budget reconciliation, which allows some spending measures to avoid the Senate’s 60-vote filibuster threshold and pass with a simple majority of 51 votes — or 50 votes plus the tie-breaking vote of Vice President Kamala Harris.

 In that scenario, Democrats could not afford a single defection.